Electoral and Open Registers

 - private sector firms to verify details of job applicants

-When you register to vote, you will be able to choose whether you want your details included in the Open Register and if you wish to change your preference you can do this at any time by contacting us.
+When you register to vote, you will be able to choose whether you want your details included in the Open Register and if you wish to change your preference you can do this at any time.

 How is the register kept up to date?